pvharmo/blog-jean-mercier/content/posts/en/the-vast-of-night.md

 ---
-title: The Vast of Night
+title: THE VAST OF NIGHT
 category:
   - Media transformation
   - Sociology